Galacsh/obsidian-reading-view-enhancer/README.md

 > 📌 Commands are only available if the current active view is in a **reading(preview)** mode.

+## Known Issues

+- [ ] **Lazy loaded collapse indicators - not selectable**

+Looks like reading view uses some kind of lazy loading.
+I update the list of **"selectable" collapse indicators** whenever there is a change in DOM.
+So if some collapse indicators are removed from the DOM by lazy loading, it means that they are not selectable anymore.

+- [ ] Invisible, but selectable metadata(frontmatter)

+I didn't consider the `Settings > Editor > Show Frontmatter: false` option.
+Since I check the 'is-collapsed' class for collapse indicator selection, the invisible collapse indicator has become selectable.

 ## Features

 - `Reading View Enhancer: Activate selector`